Nonparametric learning from Bayesian models with randomized objective functions: Setting the MDP concentration parameter

 The MDP concentration parameter $c$ represents the subjective faith we have in the model: setting $c=0$ means we discard the baseline model completely; whereas for $c=\infty$ we obtain the Bayesian posterior, equivalent to knowing that the model is true.

-One way that the concentration parameter may be set in practice would be to calibrate a priori uncertainty via the variance of the population mean.
-It is straightforward to show that under an $\text{MDP}(\pi(\theta), c, f_\theta(\cdot) )$, the variance in the mean functional is given by
+One way that the concentration parameter may be specified in practice is via the prior uncertainty of a functional.
+For example, we could set $c$ using a priori variance of the population mean.
+Using standard properties of the Dirichlet process, it is straightforward to show that under an $\text{MDP}(\pi(\theta), c, f_\theta(\cdot) )$, the variance in the mean functional is given by

-where $\mu(\theta)$ is the mean of $x | \theta$ under the mode, and $\sigma^2(\theta)$ is the variance of $x | \theta$, and the variance and expectation in the expression above are with respect to the prior $\pi$.
-Focus then is on the elicitation of the true variance in this functional, inclusive of model uncertainty; once we have this we can solve for $c$.
+where $\mu(\theta)$ is the mean of $x | \theta$ under the model, and $\sigma^2(\theta)$ is the variance of $x | \theta$, and the variance and expectation in the expression above are with respect to the prior $\theta \sim \pi$.
+Thus, if we can elicit a prior variance over the population mean, this will lead directly to a specific setting for $c$.

+Another option is the Bayesian learning of $c$ via a hyper-prior; see \cite{ghosal2017fundamentals}, Section 4.5 for details.
+In practice it may be preferable to consider a number of difference values of $c$; once the parametric posterior samples are generated the posterior for each value of $c$ could be computed in parallel.